The Cosmos is infinite, and so is time; no beginning nor end!

 As we know, stars are also born and die, as are entire galaxies.
 There is no reason not to assume that new universes also form while others die.
 (Returning to a state of singularity. (a kind of black hole)

-The four seasons are just one (of many) examples of cyclic energetic flow.
+The four seasons are just one example of the many cyclic energetic flows that occur throughout nature.

 The 4 seasons are just one (of many) examples of cyclic energetic flow.

-From the single cell to the entire Universe, all-natural energetic processes are characterized by the cyclic energy flow, which consists of four phases.
+From the single cell to the Universe, all-natural energetic processes are characterized by cyclic energy flow, which consists of four phases.

 The four phases are: